 - Educational conferences

-Getting familiar with virtual event platforms like Hopin, Cvent, or Whova can help arm you with the know-how to successfully win over your first customers.
-To illustrate the marketing process, businesses like Virtual Events Creator use Instagram to get the word out about what they offer.
+Getting familiar with virtual event platforms like Hopin, Cvent, or Whova can help you gain the know-how to win over your first customers successfully.
+To illustrate the marketing process, businesses like Virtual Events Creator use Instagram to get the word out about their offer.

 As your virtual planning business grows and your skills with it, repackaging your services and selling them as toolkits can add an extra revenue stream for steadier income.